 The Cheesecake Biscuit base

 Oh that buttery base!!!
-I love it so much, I make an entire wall of it.
+I love it so much, I make an entire wall of it for this Strawberry Cheesecake.
 Actually, the practical reason for the biscuit wall is to hold the Strawberry Topping in.
 But even without topping, I always make my cheesecakes with biscuit walls!

 It’s as simple as blitzing (or bashing) biscuits into crumbs then stirring in melted butter.
 The biscuit base can be made with pretty much any type of plain biscuit – or even plain flavoured biscuits (like gingersnaps!).
 Arnott’s Marie Crackers or Nice biscuits (Australia), digestives (UK), and in the States, Graham Crackers are ideal.